ksu-is/Frogger/projectroadmap.md

 - [x] 2) Make several edits and double check code is updating correctly in Github.
 - [ ] 3) Once you have your clone be sure it is located within the KSU IS organization.
 - [ ] 2) Experiment with clone and address issues and the notes you made while selecting it.
+- After multiple failed attemps at a viable program to clone for a metals calculator without using expensive APIs or frameworks well beyond my capabilities switch project topic to frogger.